-Spring is a great time to clean your house to get ready for the warm weather ahead.
-When cleaning your house in spring, be sure to tackle:
+Spring is a great time to clean your house and get ready for the warm weather ahead.

-- Ceiling Fans: The blades on paddle ceiling fans can accumulate lots of dust, so be sure to clean them both top and bottom with a damp rag and cleaner.
+- Reverse ceiling fans to spin counterclockwise.
+The blades on paddle ceiling fans can accumulate lots of dust, so clean them both top and bottom with a damp rag and cleaner.
 Also, vacuum out any dirt and dust around the fan motor.

-- Windows: Start by removing and cleaning your window screens using a hose with sprayer or by washing them in a kiddy pool.
+- Clean and repair window screens.
+Start by removing and cleaning your window screens using a hose with sprayer or by washing them in a kiddy pool.
 Next, wipe down windowsills and clean the glass inside and out.

-- Decks & Patios: Use a pressure washer or scrub brush with handle to remove dirt, mold, and mildew from decks and patios.
+- Pressure wash deck, siding, fence, etc. Use a pressure washer or scrub brush with a handle to remove dirt, mold, and mildew from decks and patios.

 - How to Spring Clean the Outside of Your Home (article)